Skip to main content

 How Do Impurities Disrupt Cellular Communication?

 When you introduce a compounded peptide therapy into your system, you expect it to deliver a clear, targeted signal.
 Impurities interfere with this process in several fundamental ways.
-A structurally similar but incorrect peptide might partially fit into the target receptor without activating it, effectively blocking the receptor from receiving the correct message from either the or your body’s own natural messengers.
+A structurally similar but incorrect peptide might partially fit into the target receptor without activating it, effectively blocking the receptor from receiving the correct message from either the therapeutic peptide or your body’s own natural messengers.

 This is known as competitive inhibition.
 In another scenario, an impurity could bind to a completely different class of receptors, initiating an entirely unforeseen and unwanted biological cascade.
 This sends a confusing signal through your system, creating biological noise that can disrupt the delicate balance of your endocrine and metabolic functions.
 The result is a therapy that may be less effective or, in some cases, produce unintended consequences that work against your health goals.